 Private Island Vs Local Island

 The Resort Islands are the most expensive to stay in the Maldives but if you want to travel the Maldives on a budget you can choose to stay at Local Islands.
-The Local islands opened to tourists only from 2009 to cater to more tourists in the country and helping the local community.
+The Local islands opened to tourists only in 2009 to cater to more tourists in the country and help the local community.

-Lets see Pros and Cons of each:
+Let’s see the Pros and Cons of each:

 Private Resort Island

-The Private resort islands typically consist of an exclusive hotel on its own island with amazing beach and luxury overwater villas on the ocean.
+The Private resort islands typically consist of an exclusive hotel on its own island with an amazing beach and luxury overwater villas on the ocean.
 It’s only accessible to guests of the resort and its workforce, with no local people.
 If you are looking for a budget family vacation to Maldives or Budget resorts for a honeymoon in the Maldives; you can choose resorts according to your choices.

 - There will be No interaction with locals and their culture.
-They will offer day trip to local island but that could be also expensive as per their standard rates.
+They will offer day trips to the local island but that could be also expensive as per their standard rates.

 - The beaches are as amazing as Private resorts.

 - You will not find local islands as clean as private resorts; though main beaches will be always clean.
-There is big issue of disposing garbage in Maldives.
+There is a big issue of disposing of garbage in the Maldives.

-- As alcohol is illegal in Maldives, You won’t be allowed to drink beer, wine or any hard drinks.
+- As alcohol is illegal in Maldives, You won’t be allowed to drink beer, wine, or any hard drinks.

-Choosing the Local Island
+Choosing the Local Island for Maldives Budget Travel

-There are so many local islands to choose from who want to experience budget travel.
+There are so many local islands to choose from if you want to experience budget travel.
 All International flights arrive at Velanaa airport, Male and you need to book your local transfer from here.
 Many islands are located far from each other and when you want to travel to different atolls, you need to travel back to the main island Male.

 Let me explain it, all different local islands are under different Atolls.
 Local ferries ply from Male to different islands within one atoll.
 If you want to travel to the island of another atoll, you need to backtrack to Male.
 When choosing which local island to visit, it is wise to check the latest ferry schedules and transport options between different islands to create a perfect itinerary.